Skip to content

 The most visible contemporary example is AI company logos.
 There is a post on Reddit's r/Design titled Why do AI company logos look like buttholes?
 ChatGPT, Claude, Gemini, Copilot, Perplexity, Mistral

-all share a visual grammar of circular or radial forms, gradients, and a sense of convergence.
-Designers did not coordinate this.
-OpenAI established the visual standard first, and subsequent products that deviate from it risk not looking like AI products.
-So they follow it.
-The strategy of avoiding unfamiliarity produces an uncomfortable homogenization.
+all share the same visual grammar: circular or radial forms, gradients, and a sense of convergence.
+It was not by agreement among designers.
+OpenAI established the visual standard first, and subsequent products risk not looking like AI products if they deviate from it.
+So they follow.
+The very act of avoiding awkwardness produces an awkward homogenization.

-Once the average solidifies too firmly, no one inside the market can escape it, because escaping means no longer looking like a product in that category.
+Once an average solidifies too thoroughly, no one inside the market can escape it, because escaping means not looking like a product in that category.

-Users' perceptual circuits are already aligned to the average, so they feel no friction when something sits within it.
-But someone outside those circuits spots it immediately.
-That is why users on r/Design can point out "why does everything look the same."
+Users' mental circuits are already aligned to the average, so they feel no discomfort while inside it.
+But someone outside the circuit sees it immediately.
+That is why a user on r/Design can notice, "Why do they all look the same?"

 The opposite extreme: the design failure of total freedom

-Winamp skins (1997 to early 2000s).
-Winamp let users freely design every visual element.
-Button positions, sizes, shapes, colors, fonts β€” everything was open.
-Tens of thousands of skins were created as a result, but most were barely usable.
-They lacked readability, had ambiguous click targets, and were inconsistent throughout.
-Freedom was demonstrated, but most of what that freedom produced was hard to look at.
+Winamp skins (1997 to the early 2000s).
+Winamp let users freely design every visual element: button positions, sizes, shapes, colors, fonts β€” all of it was open.
+Tens of thousands of skins were created as a result, but most were unusable.
+They lacked readability, had ambiguous click targets, and were inconsistent.
+Freedom was demonstrated, but the products that freedom generated were mostly painful to look at.

 MySpace profiles (2003–2008).
-This is an even more extreme case.
-Users could inject arbitrary HTML and CSS into their profile pages: auto-playing music, flashing GIFs, unreadable text colors, endlessly tiling background images.
+This is the more extreme case.
+Users could inject arbitrary HTML and CSS into their own profile pages: auto-playing music, flashing GIFs, unreadable text colors, infinitely scrolling background images.
 Every page was different, yet every page was unusable.
-When Facebook arrived, the decisive reason it won was precisely the opposite strategy: eliminating design freedom entirely.
-Every Facebook profile looked identical, and that uniformity functioned as comfort.
+When Facebook arrived, the decisive reason Facebook won was the exact opposite strategy of eliminating design freedom entirely.
+Every Facebook profile looked the same, and that sameness functioned as comfort.
 Users accepted the removal of their freedom as relief.

-and when you hand infinite freedom to users who lack that ability, the output is not an expression of taste but random noise.
+and when unlimited freedom is given to users who lack that capacity, the result is not the expression of taste but the output of random noise.

 For a designer, the canvas is infinite.